mikeogezi/turtlebot3_rl/README.md

 ## Further work
 - Running a proper headless setup on more capable machines (This was trained in an Ubuntu VM on my 2020 1.4GHz Macbook Pro)
+- Providing other sensory input (odometry, or laser scan) from the robot to the RL algorithm